 To define a field to convert go to "Admin" –> "Manage Tables" and go into "Fields" on the table with the field(s) you want to convert.

 Next, edit the field you want converted.
 The last input of the "Edit Dictionary Field" screen is where you enter the name of the conversion class, listed above.

 When you hit "Save", the field will be converted over in all newly-compiled applications.
 Now, when m-Power receives the data from the database it will convert it to display in the new format on all applications.

 Notes for Fields Defined with a Conversion Class:

 - Formatting of numeric values is still handled with Format Codes.

-- Record selections should be entered with the display format, not the database format.
+- Filters should be entered with the display format, not the database format.

 - Calculations are treated differently depending on their type.
 Database Calculations are handled directly in the SQL statement, while Application Calculations are processed after the SQL statement has been executed.
 Because of this difference, fields assigned with a Conversion Class and used within the calculation expression or the calculation conditions will be handled differently.
 Database Calculations will use the database format and Application Calculations will use the display format.